BigNoid/script.skinshortcuts/README.txt

  - Advice change - additional submenu includes are now named skinshortcuts-group-[groupname].[level], rather than -[level] as previous (avoids conflicts)
  - New PVR options available on Helix systems
  - Updated labelID's for add-ons - shortcuts to add-ons and root of plugins now script.addon.name - see "labelID and defaultID.txt" for details
+ - Advice on targeting Helix - see "Targeting Helix (Kodi 14)", below

 What's (hopefully) Coming